jkeener/personal-goals/README.md

 - [ ] Learn how to fold a fitted sheet without putting it on the floor.
 [Like this!](https://www.youtube.com/watch?v=_Z5k9nWcuFc)
 - [ ] Read at least 3 chapters of the MDN Javascript guide
-- [ ] Read a chapter of You don't know JS: sp & going a day
+- [ ] Read a chapter of You don't know JS: up & going a day
 - [ ] Work on linkenin summary
 - [ ] Make bread
 - [ ] Another CSSgram filter